Charterhouse School: Houses

 To keep up with the increasing number of female applicants to the school, Charterhouse began transitioning former boys' houses Weekites and Girdlestoneites into girl only houses.
 Weekites became coeducational at the start of OQ 2022 with 36 girls joining in Year 9, Year 10 and Lower Sixth.
-Girdlestoneites is set to do the same in OQ 2023.
-Both will be fully transitioned into girls' houses by September 2025 and 2026 respectively.
+Girdlestoneites also became coed in OQ of 2023.
+In 2024 it was announced that Lockites would become an all girls house by 2028.